 -Prefixes and Suffixes

-2 Responses to “Get Access to 200+ Grammar Exercises and Quizzes”
+2 thoughts on “Get Access to 200+ Grammar Exercises and Quizzes”

 Which is correct: “Users Manual,” “User’s Manual,” or “User Manual.”
 Is the word “Users” considered a mass noun where the possessive form is not required and is considered uncollectable?
 This usage has always made me question what to call the manual or guideline when compiling the document.
 I have seen all three titles.